-The absence of explanations in awards is a common complaint of non-prevailing parties in the FINRA forum, especially customers and associated persons.
-In order to address these complaints and increase investor confidence in the fairness of the arbitration process, in March 2005, FINRA filed a proposed rule change with the SEC to require arbitrators to provide explained decisions upon the request of customers, or of associated persons in industry controversies.
-The proposal was published for comment in July 2005.4 The SEC received almost two hundred comment letters in response to the proposal, many of them critical.
+The absence of explanations in awards is a common complaint of nonprevailing parties in the FINRA forum, especially customers and associated persons.
+In order to address these complaints and increase investor confidence in the fairness of the arbitration process, in March 2005, FINRA filed a proposed rule change with the SEC that would have required arbitrators to provide explained decisions upon the request of customers, or of associated persons in industry controversies.
+The SEC published the original proposed rule change for comment in July 2005.4 The SEC received almost two hundred comment letters in response to the original proposed rule change, many of them critical.

 While FINRA was considering its next steps, there have been several new developments related to explained decisions in other contexts.
-FINRA submitted dispositive motions5 and expungement procedures6 proposals, which would require arbitrators to write an explanation for granting relief.
+FINRA filed with the Commission dispositive motions 5 and expungement procedures 6 proposals, both of which would require arbitrators to write an explanation for granting relief.
 In addition, the Securities Industry Conference on Arbitration (SICA) conducted a "Perceptions of Fairness" arbitration survey of participants in securities arbitration proceedings.7 The survey results, released in February 2008, indicate that 55.5% of customers who responded to the survey would be "more satisfied if they had an explanation in the award."
-In light of the comments, and these recent developments, FINRA has withdrawn the proposal as filed in SR-NASD-2005-032 and is filing a new proposed rule change.
-Key provisions of the proposed rule change are discussed in more detail below, together with related comments from the original proposal.
+In light of the comments, and these recent developments, FINRA has withdrawn the original proposed rule change as filed in SR-NASD-2005-032 and is filing a new proposed rule change.
+Key provisions of the proposed rule change are discussed in more detail below, together with related comments from the original proposed rule change.